PurdueCAM2Project/HELPSweb/source/people.rst

 Image Database
 ##############

-This team integrates computer vision and database.
+Integrate computer vision and database.
 After the objects in images are detected, the information is stored in a database so that it is searchable.

-Key Technologies:

 .. list-table::
    :widths: 10 20 10 20